-What hydrogen peroxide is used for dyeing?
+What developer is used for dyeing?

-10-volume hydrogen peroxide for hair dyeing
+10-volume developer for hair dyeing

 The water of 10 is also used for hair with few gray hairs that want to dye dark.
 The reason is that the gray hair has no color, so it is not necessary to lighten, it is only necessary that the color is permanent.

 As 10-volume water to dye the hair I would definitely recommend the Igora Royal Color from Schwarzkoft.
 The reason is that it helps to fix the color pigments very well.
 And when we are applying a water of 10 we are usually working only the color, not the rinse.
 That’s why this Schwarzkoft seems to me the best option:

 The 20-volume peroxide lightens hair more than the 10-volume peroxide and is the most standard developer.
 The one they sell in common supermarket dyes.
 Normally you can lighten up to 4 shades, but if the hair is very dark the color result will not be the best.

 That is, if you have dark brown hair and you apply a supermarket 11.1 with a developer of 20 volumes, yes, it will lighten you a little, but it will be orange.
 And you’re certainly not going to get to the gorgeous Nordic blonde that comes in the box.